The District Charitable Foundation exists to assist clubs who do not have their own foundation.

 Contributions must designate a specific exempt purpose, for example

 Once all funds for a particular project are received, the project contact will be asked for payment instructions.
 All contributions will be kept in the Charitable foundation bank account until projects are fully funded and payment instructions received.
-In the event that a project is withdrawn by the originator, the default recipient of the funds will become an asset of The Charitable Foundation of Rotary 6450, Inc.
+In the event that a project or a part of a project is abandoned by the originator, the default recipient of the funds will be The Charitable Foundation of Rotary 6450, Inc.

 Illinois Sales Tax Exemption

-The Charitable Foundation of Rotary 6450, Inc. will provide upon request an Illinois letter of sales tax exemption to vendors, facilities, etc. that are used for a specific project.
-These letters will be custom to the specific project approved by the Charitable Foundation and must not be used, under any circumstances for Rotary Club related expenses.
-Rotary Clubs are recognized as 501c4’s by the IRS and are not recognized in the State of Illinois as a Charity.
-Misuse of the Sales Tax Exemption of The Charitable Foundation of Rotary 6450 will result in immediate termination of any registered grant project with the foundation by the said club and the vendor / state will be informed of the violation of the Illinois Charity Trust Act.
+The Charitable Foundation of Rotary 6450, Inc. will provide, upon request, an Illinois letter of sales tax exemption to vendors, facilities, etc. that are used for a specific project.
+These letters will be custom to the specific project approved by the Foundation and must not be used, under any circumstances for Rotary Club related expenses.
+Rotary Clubs are recognized as 501c4’s by the IRS and are not recognized in the State of Illinois as a charity.
+Misuse of the Sales Tax Exemption of the Foundation will result in immediate termination of any registered grant project with the foundation.

 Check Requests for Approved Service Projects

 Checks from The Charitable Foundation of Rotary 6450, Inc. will only be written to Grant recipient organizations or grant project sponsoring Rotary Clubs.
-Thus, if a member of the club has, for example, purchased supplies for a project with his/her own credit card/check – they should submit to the Club all the original receipts; they club should reimburse the member; and, then the club submit to The Charitable Foundation a check request, with all receipts.
+If a member of the club has, for example, purchased supplies for a project with his own credit card – they should submit to the Club all the original receipts; the Club should reimburse the member; and, then the Club submit to The Foundation a check request, with all receipts.
 The Club will be reimbursed promptly.

 Channahon - Minooka